 Varicose ulcers usually form on the sides of the lower leg, above the ankle and below the calf.
 They are slow to heal and often return.
 Without proper treatment, they can become larger and cause additional leg problems.

-Ankle brachial index test: During this test, blood pressure cuffs are placed on the arms and ankles.
+Ankle brachial pressure index (ABPI): During this test, blood pressure cuffs are placed on the arms and ankles.
 A handheld ultrasound device or ‘Doppler’ is used to listen to the blood flow and measure the blood pressure.
 This helps doctors understand if there is a decreased blood flow to the lower legs and feet.

 Risk factors that can contribute to venous ulcers include: